Cappuccino093/cappuccino-vscode-theme/README.md

 # Cappuccino's Theme! ☕

+This is a theme for my personal use, but you can use it if you want to! 😊

 ## Contribuying and testing theme
 This is a theme builded for me, so it's not compatible with all languages! ⚠️